Wanaka In The Wet

-So you’ve made it to Wanaka, but the weather hasn’t got the memo, and it isn’t as sunny as you might like.
-Don’t despair - while Wanaka is renowned for its scenery, walks and outdoor lifestyle, there is still plenty to do if it is raining.
+So you made it to Wanaka, but the weather has not got the memo.
+Don't despair - while Wanaka is renowned for its scenery, walks and outdoor lifestyle, there is still plenty to do if it is raining.

 We've run down some of the top things you can still enjoy when it's raining in Wanaka, starting with three of Wanaka's most famous attractions.

 A real landmark in Wanaka, Puzzling World has been entertaining visitors for more than 40 years.
 With room after room of illusions, Puzzling World will keep you entertained for a few hours.
 If you don't want to actually visit the attraction, consider popping into the cafe and puzzle centre where you can test your brain with some puzzles while enjoying your coffee.
 And don't forget to stop by the Roman toilets.
 More info.

 This museum will appeal to petrolheads and aspiring pilots alike.
 With a collection of more than 20 classic cars and Warbird aeroplanes, along with displays, this museum is a fascinating collection of rare vehicles.
 If planes and cars aren't your thing, head upstairs to the Wearable Arts exhibition or learn more about local legend Sir Tim Wallis, a former pilot, who founded the Warbirds over Wanaka airshow.
 More info.

 Children will love the thousands of toys on display at this museum and adults will likely find themselves taken back to childhood as they spot some of their favourites.
 From Dinky toys to dolls there is something for everyone to enjoy.
 Outside (if you can brave the rain for a little while) there is another collection of military and other vehicles.
 More info.